-There is one Board member offering herself for election at the AGM, one offering themselves for election having served a three year term and three offering themselves for re-election having served for more than nine years.
-With regards to those offering themselves for re-election having served more than nine years, the Chairman and SID confirm that, following formal performance evaluations and the completion of a skills matrix, the individuals continue to demonstrate commitment and due skill to the role and therefore recommend that they should be re-elected, "Neil's knowledge of commercial property is of considerable value to Board deliberations on investment matters.
-Tony has relevant skills in new product development which is a priority for Sheffield Mutual in 2023.
-Jan has held senior positions within the mutual financial services sector and continues to use that experience for the benefit of the Society.
-We confirm that all three Board members remain effective."
+There are two Board members offering themselves for re-election at the AGM having served a three year term and three offering themselves for reelection having served for more than nine years.
+With regards to those offering themselves for re-election having served more than nine years, the Chair and SID confirm that, following formal performance evaluations and the completion of a skills matrix, the individuals continue to demonstrate commitment and due skill to the role and therefore recommend that they should be re-elected.
+Neil Spawforth's knowledge of commercial property is of considerable value to Board deliberations on investment matters.
+Anthony Burdin has relevant experience within our specific sector and offers useful input into the with-profits model.
+Janet Burdin has held senior positions within the mutual financial services sector and continues to use that experience for the benefit of the Society.
+All three Board members remain

-\\The Board has continued to develop its knowledge by receiving specialist presentations from the Actuary, Internal Auditors, Investment Managers, solicitors, property specialists and through attending various industry seminars. ,
+\\The Board has continued to develop its knowledge by receiving specialist presentations from the Actuary, Internal Auditors, Investment Managers, solicitors, property specialists and through attending various industry seminars. \\